imatheria/Texter/README.md

 ## Development progress

-Right now, i bring some examples to work and try to show them inside this readme. have a first look at it here -> <a href="https://imatheria.github.io/Texter/texter.html" target="_blank">https://imatheria.github.io/Texter/texter.html</a>
+Right now, i'm getting some examples to work to show them inside this readme.
+Get a first glance of Texter here -> <a href="https://imatheria.github.io/Texter/texter.html" target="_blank">https://imatheria.github.io/Texter/texter.html</a>

-GitHub Pages seems to get in trouble with my file-drop-listener.
-Dropping images and font files actually let ... it crash
+Unfortunately, the GitHub-Pages routines collide with Texter's routines for fetching files, having it crash with a lot of errormessages from a bunch of \*.jsm files. it seems i'll have to find a hosting solution for it.

+Texter just requires a static webserver with no other frameworks shooting in.
+So for now, you can download the repository and use a tool like hfs to access texter.html on localhost in your browser on your own machine.

 ## stuff to pop up here in near future

+* Working examples
-A short tutorial will be added, followed by a little documentation.
+* A short tutorial, followed by a little documentation.

 ---

 regards

 Kristian